-Anglo-Saxon tribes of Britain.
+The name Manchip is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Manchip belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Manchip family